numediart/TIPAA-SSL/API_v2.md

 This endpoint will be used for /h/ sound pronunciation aspect, and probably consonant clusters afterwards.
 As this feature is quite general it might be used for other things.

+### How cluster actually works

+First, as intro, in the phonological structure of words, I consider that:

+a word is constituted of a sequence of syllables (minimum 1) every syllable contain exactly 1 vowel (the nucleus) (a diphthong is labeled as 1 vowel) there can be consonants before and after that vowel (respectively onset and coda), but not necessarily Vowel and consonant contrasts target only 1 phoneme and assumes its presence and only does a classification, i.e. output the most likely phoneme pronounced by the speaker.

+I wanted a way to target several phonemes inside a syllable, because it is what happens for final -ed, final -s, h initial, initial/final consonant clusters, …

+Cluster contrasts can target more than 1 phoneme, but also do not assume its presence (i.e., it can output that the phoneme was absent).
+It is basically a part of a syllable, it can contain onset, onset+nucleus, …

+But to be able to locate it, this cluster is either at “start” or at “end” of the syllable.
+It cannot be a couple phonemes inside the syllable.

+#### Examples

+crisps → K_R_IH1_S_P_S

+possible start clusters: K, K_R, K_R_IH1, …

+possible end clusters: S, P_S, S_P_S, …

+However, these are not possible: R_IH1, R_IH1_S, IH1_S, IH1_S_P, …

+#### How to find it from content info

+There is a way to look based on the pronunciation aspect.
+For vowel contrasts, we defined rules based on a set of possible targets.
+We have to do something similar.

+For h_initial, if I understood and remember correctly what was done:

+target in CMU is HH
+always in the first syllable
+always “start” or this syllable